<aside> 💡 Recommendations:

 </aside>

 As a result, the Creatio and the M3 server will be connected.
 You will be able to see the result of the connection in the [Provider status] and [Status comment] fields.
-If the connection is wrong, you will be able to look at the detailed log information in the [Connection log] tab.
+If the connection is wrong, you will be able to look at the detailed log information in the [Logs] tab.

 <aside> <img src="/icons/verified_green.svg" alt="/icons/verified_green.svg" width="40px" /> Note: This is an example of a successful connection result in the connection log.